 Term insurance plans have become popular because of their affordability and lower premiums when compared to other life insurance policies.
 Riders enable policyholders to secure the futures of their family members in the event of an unfortunate accident, resulting in a partial or permanent disability, or their death.

-So if you too would like to avail a term insurance plan to protect the financial future of your loved ones, consider availing the iSelect Smart360 Term Plan from Canara HSBC Oriental Bank of Commerce Life Insurance.
+So if you too would like to avail a term insurance plan to protect the financial future of your loved ones, consider availing the iSelect Smart360 Term Plan from Canara HSBC Life Insurance.
 This term insurance plan provides policyholders with options for enhanced coverage and various add-on covers, while lowering their tax liabilities.

 We will call you shortly.